b-like-bahar/JourneyNook/README.md

 - **Explore Destinations**: Users can browse different cities, each featuring iconic landmarks and scenic spots, and view detailed descriptions of each location to help plan their trips.

-- **AI-Powered Itinerary Generation**: Users can generate personalized itineraries by providing trip details such as the number of days, budget, and trip type.
+- **AI-Powered Itinerary Generation**: Users can generate personalized itineraries by providing trip details such as the number of days, budget, the number of people joining, and trip type.
 The app creates a detailed schedule based on the input, helping users get started with trip planning.

-- **Budget Overview**: Users can enter their trip budget and see how much they have to spend on activities.
-While the itinerary is being generated, the app provides a budget overview based on the suggested activities.

-- **Trip Planning**: Users can plan their trips by selecting the "Plan My Trip" option, which takes them to a dynamic itinerary page that organizes their days and activities based on the input provided.

 # App Previews